Skip to main content

 create_text

-Add text content as a TEXT node to a Figma canvas, with optional positioning and sizing within a specified parent or current page.
+Add a text node to a Figma design with specified characters, position, and font size.
+Appends to a parent container or the current page.

 Instructions

-Create a TEXT node with the given characters (default font loaded automatically), optionally sized/positioned and appended to a parent (else the current page).
+Create a new TEXT node with the given characters (default font loaded automatically), optionally sized/positioned and appended to a parent (default: current page).
+To change the text of an existing node use set_text; for font, size, or color use set_text_properties.
 Returns { ok, nodeId, name, type }.

 Input Schema